List of McDonald's products: Brownie Melt

 Similar to a Cinnamelt, it is a rich chocolate brownie with chocolate and white frosting.

 McRice

 Most McDonald's restaurants in Asian countries serve the product due to popular demand.
 It is normal rice.
 Especially in Philippines, rice bowls are a Filipino staple, featuring steamed rice topped with dishes like adobo or sinigang.
 They are a common fixture on both home and restaurant menus, valued for their simplicity and balance.

 McSpaghetti

 McSpaghetti was launched in the late 1970s as a part of McDonald's dinner menu which included a number of Italian dishes.
 The dish is still available internationally such as in the Philippines where it is popular and is generally served with McNuggets.

 The McBean burger

 This is a vegan burger where the patties are made with cannellini beans, kidney beans, onions, carrots and green peppers.
 Available in Sweden.

-India menu
+Indian menu

 The menu in India has numerous unique items, all of which contain neither beef nor pork: